Image Credit: Getty Images/peepo

 This year marks 55 years since man first stepped on the moon.

 On July 20, 1969, Neil Armstrong became the first man to set foot on the moon.
-After spending eight days in space, all three astronauts in the Apollo 11 mission returned safely to Earth after completing the only known manned moon landing in history.
+After spending eight days in space, all three astronauts in the Apollo 11 mission returned safely to Earth after completing the only known manned moon landing in history at the time*.

 The excitement of space travel has captivated the known world for millennia.
 Being able to leave this planet and go to places unknown has the great allure of exploring undiscovered territory.
 Hollywood has made millions of dollars off of the concept of space, space travel and extraterrestrial life.